-This is this time of the year again, one that no one likes but that every adult has to go through…the annual tax return… Being an expat in France, it makes the 2020 French tax return even more challenging!
+This is this time of the year again, one that no one likes but that every adult has to go through…the annual tax return… Being an expat in France makes the French tax return even more challenging!

 I’m no tax expert.
 Only a professional tax advisor and the tax offices can provide adequate tax advice.
-They can, for example, advice on the specific expatriate tax regime.
-But I can give you some tips as I had to go through the same situation when I repatriated back to France, in addition to my 10-years professional global mobility experience.
+They can, for example, advise on the specific expatriate tax regime.
+But I can give you some tips as I had to go through the same situation when I repatriated back to France, in addition to my 12-years professional global mobility experience.

-These pieces of advice do not replace the comprehensive support you would get from a tax advisor, but I hope it can clarify some essential and general elements.
+These pieces of advice do not replace the comprehensive support you would get from a tax advisor, but I hope they can clarify some essential and general elements.

-If you haven’t requested a tax identification number yet, you will need to do this first tax return on paper forms for 2020.
+If you haven’t requested a tax identification number yet, you will need to request it online and it only takes about 48h to receive it by email.

 > Form 2042: Main tax return form (for tax resident and none-tax resident)